Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>

 <p text-align-last="start">
 The GridSearchCV function was used to optimized several hyper-parameters tested (see Figures 23 and 24).
 The optimum values for those, and the metrics results are shown on Figures 25 and 26.
-It well noticed that the metrics have slightly improved using  K-Nearest Neighbor, and Random Forest models.
+It is well noticed that the metrics have slightly improved using  K-Nearest Neighbor, and Random Forest models.
 </p>

 </br>